-The TRU is a home for graduate, postdoctoral, and faculty research in technoscience studies at the University of Toronto with a focus on critical and social justice approaches to the study of science and technology.
-The TRU is located in the Faculty of Information, University of Toronto and is home to the Environmental Data Justice Lab.
+The TRU is a home for graduate, postdoctoral, and faculty research in technoscience studies at the University of Toronto with a focus on critical, social justice, environmental and Indigenous approaches to the study of science and technology.
+The TRU is located in the School of Environment at the University of Toronto and is home to the Indigenous Environmental Data Justice Lab, the Indigenous Science and Ethical Substance Lab, and the Indigenous Science, Technology, and Education Research Hub.
 I have been the director of the TRU since its founding in 2007, and am currently co-director with Prof. Kristen Bos.

-I am thrilled to be part of the editorial collective collaborating to make possible this journal, as well as to serve as a lead editor from 2017-2019. supports the expanding interdisciplinary field of feminist science and technology studies by supporting theoretically inventive and methodologically creative scholarship incorporating approaches from critical public health, disability studies, postcolonial studies, queer theory, sci-art, technology and digital media studies, history and philosophy of science and medicine.
+I am thrilled to be part of the editorial collective collaborating to make possible this journal, as well as serving as a lead editor from 2017-2019.
+Catalyst supports the expanding interdisciplinary field of feminist science and technology studies by supporting theoretically inventive and methodologically creative scholarship incorporating approaches from critical public health, disability studies, postcolonial studies, queer theory, sci-art, technology and digital media studies, history and philosophy of science and medicine.
+The University of Toronto Library hosts the open access OJS platform for Catalyst.

 Past Collaborations